dev-human/dev-human/source/_posts/2014-07-15-lessons-learned-from-observing-my-children.md

 ### 3. Make education of others your own priority

 Before I had children, I had the notion that you "live at home" and "learn in school".
-I'm not sure why, but it never occurred to me that a great deal of who I am came from what I learned at home, or with my friend, or just from participating in the world.
+I'm not sure why, but it never occurred to me that a great deal of who I am came from what I learned at home, or with my friends, or just from participating in the world.
 Education is what happens when you sit down in that seat in the classroom, right?

 With our kids, we make it a point teach the stuff all the time.
 We play word games at dinner, read bedtime stories,